 Introduction to equipment and techniques used to generate graphical representations by computer.
 Discussion of the mathematical techniques necessary to draw objects in two- and three-dimensional space.
 Emphasis on application programming and the use of a high-resolution color raster display.
 Prerequisite: CS 227.
-Offered in the fall semester of even years.
+Offered in the fall semester of even years when demand warrants.